phillip-kruger/phillip-kruger.github.io/_posts/2020-06-09-supersonic_subatomic_graphql.md

 }
 ```

 Notice that you have 'code insight' in the editor.
-That is because GraphQL has a schema and also support introspection.
+That is because GraphQL has a schema and also supports introspection.

-We can ask only the fields we are interested in, making the payload to be much smaller.
+We can request only the fields we are interested in, making the payload much smaller.

 ![graphiql](/images/Supersonic_Subatomic_GraphQL/graphiql.png)

-We can also combine queries, example, let say we want to get the fields for person 1 as shown above, and also the name and surname for person 2, we can do:
+We can also combine queries, i.e., lets say we want to get the fields for person 1 as shown above, and also the name and surname for person 2, we can do the following:

 ```
 {